Tag Archives: No Spoilers

 The Longest Ride (2015), Britt Robertson, Scott Eastwood

-The Longest Ride is a drama / romance directed by George Tillman Jr and based on a book by Nicholas Sparks.
+The Longest Ride is a drama/romance directed by George Tillman Jr. and based on a book by Nicholas Sparks.

-Starring Scott Eastwood and Britt Robertson, the film follows two couples, one young and the other much older whose paths cross one night in North Carolina.
+Starring Scott Eastwood and Britt Robertson, the film follows two couples; one young and the other much older whose paths cross one night in North Carolina.

-The film is quite long and there are some moments where the dialogue didn’t sound great but I do like what happened at the auction at the end.
+Tillman Jr’s is quite long and there are some moments where the dialogue didn’t sound great but I do like what happened at the auction at the end.
+Overall, I definitely prefer Dear John (2010) or The Notebook (2004) to this film adaptation of a Nicholas Sparks book.

 As for any reasons to watch, you’ll learn a few things about bull riding and you may even find yourself taking note of some of the country music in the musical score.
 The main reason I tuned in is a curiosity about Scott Eastwood (son of Clint).
 The good news is, he’s definitely not terrible.